lee2sman/p4va_fall2021/pages/syllabus.md

 # Two "Field" Trips

 You are required to submit short write-ups of reports on two art and code-related events this semester.
 There are art and code events happening almost every weekend.
-And under coronavirus they are all online.
-I list many events online at [Data, Art and Technology](https://dart.fyi/) online and will also announce lots of opportunities to sign up for these (mostly free) events.
+And under coronavirus they are mostly online.

 Each report must include: